dotnet/docs/docs/core/tutorials/netcore-hosting.md

 Common AppDomain properties include:

 * `TRUSTED_PLATFORM_ASSEMBLIES` This is a list of assembly paths (delimited by ';' on Windows and ':' on Linux/Mac) which the AppDomain should prioritize loading and give full trust to (even in partially-trusted domains).
 This list is meant to contain 'Framework' assemblies and other trusted modules, similar to the GAC in .NET Framework scenarios.
 Some hosts will put any library next to *coreclr.dll* on this list, others have hard-coded manifests listing trusted assemblies for their purposes.
 * `APP_PATHS` This is a list of paths to probe in for an assembly if it can't be found in the trusted platform assemblies (TPA) list.
-These paths are meant to be the locations where users' assemblies can be found.
-In a sandboxed AppDomain, assemblies loaded from these paths will only be granted partial trust.
-Common APP_PATH paths include the path the target app was loaded from or other locations where user assets are known to live.
+Because the host has more control over which assemblies are loaded using the TPA list, it is a best practice for hosts to determine which assemblies they expect to load and list them explicitly.
+If probing at runtime is needed, however, this property can enable that scenario.
 *  `APP_NI_PATHS` This list is very similar to APP_PATHS except that it's meant to be paths that will be probed for native images.
 *  `NATIVE_DLL_SEARCH_DIRECTORIES` This property is a list of paths the loader should probe when looking for native DLLs called via p/invoke.
 *  `PLATFORM_RESOURCE_ROOTS` This list includes paths to probe in for resource satellite assemblies (in culture-specific sub-directories).